 The USC Sol Price School of Public Policy has formalized relationships with a number of international institutions and universities.
 Explore our international collaborations:

 The USC Price School of Public Policy signed an agreement to establish a student exchange program with Università Commerciale Luigi Bocconi (Bocconi University), a leading private research university in Milan, Italy, effective August 2015.
 The collaboration promotes academic linkages and educational relations between the two institutions through student exchanges in the field of public policy.

 Located in Rio de Janerio, EBAPE is one of Brazil’s premier public administration schools and has trained many of the country’s elite scholars and civil servants.
-Since 2004, EBAPE, a part of Fundação Getulio Vargas – a leading private university in Brazil – has collaborated with USC Price on its international student lab in Brazil.
+Since 2004, EBAPE, a part of Fundação Getulio Vargas – a leading private university in Brazil – has collaborated with USC Price on the international student Lab in Brazil.
 The Price School signed a Memorandum of Understanding with EBAPE in 2008.

 KIPA, a research organization sponsored by the government of the Republic of Korea, collaborates with the Price School on issues related to emerging civil society.
 The Price School signed a Memorandum of Understanding with KIPA in 2007.

 Since 1961 the Peace Corps, a volunteer program administered by the United States government, has advanced the cause of peace through volunteered living and working in developing countries.
 California enrolls more Peace Corps volunteers than any other U.S. state, a large percentage of whom are USC alumni.

-Located in Beijing, PKU is the first established modern university in China.
-PKU’s School of Government collaborates with the Price School on its international student labs.
+PKU is the first established modern university in China.
+Located in Beijing, PKU’s School of Government collaborates with the Price School on its international student Labs.
 The two parties signed a Memorandum of Understanding in 2004.